 The second phase was to expand and purchase more of the neighboring farmland.
 Knowing that we have a working model and expanding it seemed only natural.
-Now moving from 163 acres to 325 we were excited about raising more cattle in an all natural way.
-After the expansion we started using a no till drill to implement better varietals of grass and legumes into our pastures to improve their productivity.
-Phase 3 was to buy the rest of the farm so we are at roughly 400 acres and all in to producing excellent cattle.
+Now moving from 163 acres to 325 we were excited about raising more cattle in an all-natural way.
+After the expansion, we started using a no-till drill to implement better varietals of grass and legumes into our pastures to improve their productivity.
+Phase 3 was to buy the rest of the farm so we are at roughly 400 acres and all into producing excellent cattle.
 We have the right type of pasture for our system and are raising the right type of cattle to flourish in the system.
 All of these variables have to come together to create a successful cattle operation if one of them is out of whack then the whole thing comes apart.

 Fescue comes with every farm I have seen cattle on.
 So there was no need to add more of it. what we instead focused on was adding other varieties and especially more legumes to add nitrogen to the soil without fertilizing.
 The legumes also offer the cattle a source of higher protein forage and the body condition scores point directly to the diversity.
 We have a great mix of pasture plants that grow at different times of the year so as the cattle move through the pastures that are reseeding and mowing them down.
 We cover crop in the winter with Abruzzi Rye, Winter Wheat, and Oats.
-The additional organic matter that this adds to the soils shows in the spring and also keeps the livestocks noses down and doing their job instead of waiting to hear the truck coming to feed them.
-The Chart at the bottom of the page shows how we keep our animals grazing fresh pasture on a year round basis and our reliance on hay is coming to an end.
+The additional organic matter that this adds to the soils shows in the spring and also keeps the livestock noses down and doing their job instead of waiting to hear the truck coming to feed them.
+The Chart at the bottom of the page shows how we keep our animal's grazing fresh pasture on a year-round basis and our reliance on hay is coming to an end.

 Fescue - Tall fescue is a persistent perennial bunchgrass that adapts to a wide range of conditions.
 It is tolerant of low pH, poor soil drainage and can endure drought situations well.
-Tall fescue adapts to most Virginia soils and forms a thick deep rooted sod when managed.
+Tall fescue adapts to most Virginia soils and forms a thick deep-rooted sod when managed.

 Orchard Grass - Dactylis glomerata, also known as cock's-foot, orchard grass, or cat grass is a common species of grass in the genus Dactylis.
 It is a cool-season perennial C₃ bunchgrass native throughout most of Europe, temperate Asia, and northern Africa.

-Italian Rye - Lolium multiflorum is a ryegrass native to temperate Europe, though its precise native range is unknown.
+Italian Rye - Lolium multiflorum is ryegrass native to temperate Europe, though its precise native range is unknown.
 It is a herbaceous annual, biennial, or perennial grass that is grown for silage, and as a cover crop.
 It is also grown as an ornamental grass.

 Timothy - Timothy-grass is an abundant perennial grass native to most of Europe except for the Mediterranean region.
 It is also known simply as timothy, meadow cat's-tail or common cat's tail.
 It is a member of the genus Phleum, consisting of about 15 species of annual and perennial grasses.

 Bermuda Grass - Is a warm season, perennial grass that has been found growing in many native forms all over the world.
-Bermuda grass is a drought tolerant, fast growing, full sun grass and can grow on soils of low fertility as long as they are well draining.
-This is a tenacious grass and in one form or another is found growing in approximately one third of the USA at this time (warmer areas).
+Bermuda grass is a drought-tolerant, fast-growing, full sun grass and can grow on soils of low fertility as long as they are well-draining.
+This is a tenacious grass and in one form or another is found growing in approximately one-third of the USA at this time (warmer areas).

 Duo Festolium - Is like ryegrass, but better!
 It combines the quick establishment, high feed value, production, and palatability of perennial tetraploid ryegrass with the extra persistence and summer productivity of meadow fescue.
 Duo has a high sugar content that is easily digestible, allowing animals to gain a high-energy ratio for milk/meat conversion.

-Red Clover - Trifolium pratense, the red clover, is a herbaceous species of flowering plant in the bean family Fabaceae, native to Europe, Western Asia, and northwest Africa, but planted and naturalised in many other regions.
+Red Clover - Trifolium pratense, the red clover, is a herbaceous species of flowering plant in the bean family Fabaceae, native to Europe, Western Asia, and northwest Africa, but planted and naturalized in many other regions.